Stage-VSS/stage-vss.github.io/about.md

 title: About
 ---

 Stage is developed and maintained by the Stage-VSS GitHub organization.
-It is based on concepts and ideas developed by Andrew Straw in [Vision Egg](http://visionegg.org).
+It builds on ideas developed by Andrew Straw in [Vision Egg](http://visionegg.org).
 Primary contributors have included the Rieke Lab at University of Washington.

 ## System Requirements
 MATLAB R2016a+ (x64)